laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 $container->get(ClassName::class);
 ```

-Interestingly, the `::class` notation does not trigger autoloading; even
+Interestingly, the `::class` notation does not trigger autoloading; even worse -
-worse - the class before `::class` does not even need to exist!
+the class name before `::class` does not even need to exist!
 PHP expands the
 string according to the current namespace and imports, without validating it
 exists.